New experimental evidence of the effect of language on economic decisions

 Our recent paper on testing the correlation between future tense and saving money uses a variety of statistical methods, which I’ll summarise in this post.

 The challenge was looking at correlations between traits of individual people while controlling for properties of their cultural history.
 Saving money is an individual trait which can change in the short term, while languages are properties of groups which change over very long periods of time.
 In addition, we would like to control for three sources of non-independence: similarities between people’s economic conditions caused by them being in the same state, similarities in their language and culture caused by historical relations and similarities in their language and culture caused by cultural contact.
+So if you’re one of those people who always have a hard time saving money, this might be your chance to do so thanks to resources like the Cryptsy blog.

 Continue reading “Future tense and saving money: methods”